-Treatment of stomach ulcers often includes medications to help control symptoms and speed healing of ulcers.
+Stomach ulcer treatment often includes medications to help control symptoms and speed healing of ulcers.
 For example, if your stomach ulcer is caused by H. pylori, you’ll likely be prescribed an antibiotic to clear up that infection.
-Many people are also prescribed acid-reducing medications that tamp down the level of acid produced in the stomach that can burn new ulcers or worsen an existing ulcer.
+Many people are also prescribed acid-reducing medications that tamp down the level of acid produced in the stomach that can create new ulcers or worsen an existing ulcer.

 Stopping use of NSAIDs is also a common recommendation for people with stomach ulcers, particularly if these medications are believed to have caused the problem.

-In addition, your doctor may recommend making some dietary shifts to alleviate symptoms and support healing.
-But what exactly you should eat may end up being something of an individual question based on what tends to trigger symptoms for you.
+In addition, your doctor may recommend making some dietary shifts to alleviate symptoms of stomach ulcers and support healing.
+But what exactly should be on the menu may end up being something of an individual question based on what tends to trigger symptoms for you.

 “There is no specific diet that is recommended by the American Gastroenterological Association or American College of Gastroenterology to promote stomach ulcer healing,” Lerrigo says.
 “There have been several international studies suggesting certain foods may be helpful, but without larger trials in humans, one cannot definitively say for sure.”

 While a generally healthy diet is considered best in supporting people with stomach ulcers, there tends to be a somewhat clearer list of foods to avoid.

 “Although certain foods and beverages can cause stomach upset or increased production of stomach acid, there is no good evidence that they cause or worsen ulcers,” Vaughn says.
 Nevertheless, “these foods may increase secretions of stomach acid, causing irritation of the stomach, or directly irritate the stomach wall.”